-- Ask your doctor or other healthcare provider.
-They can give you the vaccine package insert or suggest other sources of information.
+- Ask your healthcare provider.
+He or she can give you the vaccine package insert or suggest other sources of information.

-- Call your local or state health department's immunization program.
+- Call your local or state health department.

-- Contact the Centers for Disease Control and Prevention (CDC): call 1-800-232-4636 (1-800-CDC-INFO) or visit the National Immunization Program's website at http://www.cdc.gov/vaccines.
+- Contact the Centers for Disease Control and Prevention (CDC): call 1-800-232-4636 (1-800-CDC-INFO) or visit CDC's website at http://www.cdc.gov/vaccines.

 Hepatitis A Vaccine Information Statement.
 U.S. Department of Health and Human Services/Centers for Disease Control and Prevention National Immunization Program.
-10/25/2011.
+7/20/2016.